The need for master data management

 The term master data management (MDM) is best described as:

-A collection of best practices to manage data that:
+A collection of modern data management practices that:

 - Support data capture, integration, and sharing between disparate data sources,

-- Ensure data quality (such as accuracy, consistency, and completeness), and,
+- Ensure data quality (such as accuracy, validity, and completeness), and,

 - Implement data governance rules to allow authorized access, information management, and other administration workflows.